De-Feedback V1

 Verified Hardware Platforms

-Professional hardware solutions independently tested and fully verified to run De-Feedback in demanding live-sound environments.
+Professional hardware platforms we have independently tested and fully verified to run De-Feedback in demanding live-sound environments.
+License sold separately.

 You may need specialized hardware to run De-Feedback — see the FAQ for details.